Chin Jung-kwon

+Life and career

-He was born at Gonghang-dong, Yeongdeungpo-gu, Seoul (presently Gonghang-dong, Gangseo-gu).
+He was born at Gonghang-dong, Yeongdeungpo District, Seoul (presently Gonghang-dong, Gangseo-gu).
 He has three siblings, two older sisters, and one younger brother.
 His second oldest sister, Unsuk Chin is well known as contemporary classical composer.
 In 1982 he entered the School of Aesthetics at Seoul National University, and graduated in 1986.
+He studied Philosophy of Language in Free University of Berlin.
+He came back to Korea and started to work as a visiting professor in Korea National University of Arts and adjunct professor in Chung-ang University.